 The carrying amounts of our financial instruments, including cash and cash equivalents, short-term investments, accounts receivable and accounts payable approximate their fair values.
 Our fair value assessments for determining the impairments of goodwill, inventory, long-lived assets and assets held for sale, are non-recurring fair value measurements that fall within Level 3 of the fair value hierarchy.
-See Note 4 for discussion of fair value measurements associated with the DSS Acquisition and Note 5 for further discussion of impairments of our long-lived assets and assets held for sale.
+See Note 4 for discussion of the fair value measurements associated with the DSS Acquisition and Note 5 for further discussion of our previous assets held for sale.